Dollar firms in big week for FX markets; pound struggles

 The dollar’s gains were aided by some unwinding of short dollar bets.
 In the week ended June 8, speculators had ratcheted up net short positions to the highest in nearly three months at $18.35 billion.

-Caution ahead of the Fed meeting also pushed a Deutsche Bank gauge of implied currency-market volatility (.DBCVIX) to the lowest since February of last year, dropping around 10% since the start of the month. read more
+Caution ahead of the Fed meeting also pushed a Deutsche Bank gauge of implied currency-market volatility to the lowest since February of last year, dropping around 10% since the start of the month.

 The British pound was the biggest loser among developed currencies on news that Britain was set to delay the end of social distancing measures as the government tries to slow a rapid rise in COVID-19 infections.

-In cryptocurrencies, bitcoin traded above $39,000 after getting an almost 10% lift on Sunday, when Tesla Inc (TSLA.O) CEO Elon Musk tweeted that the electric carmaker will allow bitcoin transactions again when miners who verify transactions use more renewable energy. read more
+In cryptocurrencies, bitcoin traded above $39,000 after getting an almost 10% lift on Sunday, when Tesla Inc CEO Elon Musk tweeted that the electric carmaker will allow bitcoin transactions again when miners who verify transactions use more renewable energy.

 Our Standards: The Thomson Reuters Trust Principles.